 - We provide reasonable base salaries. - We link pay to performance. - We provide reasonable change in control and severance arrangements.
 Each NEO's employment agreement has reasonable post-employment cash payment and benefit levels and contains a "double trigger" acceleration provision for unvested and unearned equity awards in the event of a change in control of the Company.
-For the terms of the employment agreements for Mr. Levine (the "Former CEO") and the other NEOs, please refer to the information set forth under "-Employment, Change in Control and Severance Arrangements". - We maintain sound corporate governance standards.
+For the terms of the employment agreements for our NEOs, please refer to the information set forth under "-Employment, Change in Control and Severance Arrangements". - We maintain a compensation recovery ("clawback") policy that applies to both our cash incentive award and long-term incentive compensation plans. - We maintain sound corporate governance standards.
 We have adopted the following executive compensation policies and practices: - Independent Compensation Consultant.
 The Compensation Committee has engaged its own independent compensation consultant. - We mitigate unnecessary compensation-related risk.
-We have implemented robust Board and management-level processes to identify compensation-related risks, and we mitigate undue risk with business controls, including limits on payout levels under our cash incentive award plan and a compensation recovery ("clawback") policy that applies to both our cash incentive award and longterm incentive compensation plans. - We have adopted stock ownership requirements.
+We have implemented robust Board and management-level processes to identify compensation-related risks, and we mitigate undue risk with business controls, including limits on payout levels under our cash incentive award plan that applies to both our cash incentive award and long-term incentive compensation plans. - We have adopted stock ownership requirements.
 The Compensation Committee believes it is important for our executives, including our NEOs, and non-employee directors to hold a minimum amount of our equity securities in order to align their interests with those of our stockholders.
 Consistent with this belief, we have adopted stock ownership requirements for our executives and non-employee directors.
 All of our executives and non-employee directors are in compliance or are on track to be in compliance with these stock ownership requirements within the periods established in the requirements.

 - No hedging or pledging transactions allowed.
 Our insider trading policy prohibits all of our employees, including our NEOs, and non-employee directors from engaging in any speculative transactions in Company securities, including purchasing on margin, holding Company securities in margin accounts, purchasing financial instruments (including prepaid variable forward contracts, equity swaps, collars and exchange funds), engaging in short sales, engaging in transactions in derivative securities or engaging in any other forms of hedging transactions.
-Our employees, including our NEOs, and our non-employee directors are also prohibited from pledging or using Company securities as collateral for loans. - We do NOT engage in the following compensation practices: - We generally do not provide perquisites or other personal benefits to our NEOs. - We do not currently offer pension arrangements, retirement plans (other than our Section 401(k) employee savings plan), or nonqualified deferred compensation plans or arrangements to our senior executives, including our NEOs, except for those who are employed internationally in accordance with local customs and regulations. - We do not provide excise tax gross-ups.
+Our employees, including our NEOs, and our non-employee directors are also prohibited from pledging or using Company securities as collateral for loans. - We do NOT engage in the following compensation practices: - We do not provide excessive perquisites or other personal benefits to our NEOs. - We do not currently offer pension arrangements, retirement plans (other than our Section 401(k) employee savings plan), or nonqualified deferred compensation plans or arrangements to our senior executives, including our NEOs, except for those who are employed internationally in accordance with local customs and regulations. - We do not provide change of control excise tax gross-ups.